 The focus of this course will be to review basic program planning skills, implementation, and evaluation of community and worksite health promotion programs.
-The class will plan, implement, and evaluate a health promotion program (e.g., wellness fair or workshop).
-Students will learn grant writing skills, pamphlet and newsletter development, and will be introduced to the field of wellness/health coaching and facilitator trainings (e.g., smoking cessation).
+The class will plan, implement, and evaluate a health promotion program, i.e., wellness fair or workshop.
+Students will learn grant writing skills, pamphlet and newsletter development, and will be introduced to the field of wellness/health coaching and facilitator trainings, i.e., smoking cessation and biometric screenings, cholesterol, glucose, and blood pressure.
+Prerequisite: HP 5020.
+Offered Summers.